OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Motivation and Challenges

-Owing to the strict proportional relationship between the sequence length of metadata and the lengths of subsequences, Modality Composition Incoherence can be intuitively characterized by the proportion of the subsequence lengths within the complete sequence.
-As shown in Figure~\ref{fig:comp}, the proportions of subsequence lengths from visual and auditory modalities both exhibit substantial variance.
-As is analyzed in Section~\ref{sec:sd}, the incoherence of composition propagates from the sequence length to computing duration and memory occupancy.
-This incoherence results in greater challenges in resolving the imbalance in mini-batches during MLLM training, because a mini-batch on a DP instance may be idle during one phase and yet transform into a straggler in another, as shown in Figure~\ref{fig:dia}.
-The essence of these challenges lies in the fact that, due to Modality Composition Incoherence and the existence of dependencies in MLLMs, the problem of achieving balance across all phases becomes a multi-objective optimization problem, which is much more complex than the single modality case.
+As we have analyzed, the decision on a mini-batch of examples during MLLM training is accompanied by different mini-batches in different phases, and the incoherence indicates no fixed composition among these mini-batches.
+Because imbalance in mini-batches leads to imbalance in computing duration and memory occupancy (\S\ref{sec:sd}), a DP instance may play different roles during different phases, i.e. may be idle during one phase and yet transform into a straggler in another, as shown in Figure~\ref{fig:dia}.
+Therefore, carefully selecting examples to form mini-batches with the goal of achieving balance in a particular phase cannot eliminate imbalances in all phases, making it quite challenging to fully accelerate MLLM training.
+The essence of the challenge lies in the fact that, the problem of achieving balance across all phases by balancing the mini-batches of examples becomes a multi-objective optimization problem, which is much more complex than the case with a single modality.